This Getting Started guide covers for SNAP PAC:

-- The hardware and software you need to access the SNAP PAC REST API
+- The hardware and software you need to access the PAC Control REST API

 - How to enable the REST API in PAC Manager

 - How to set up the API admin and API users

 - How to create and install SSL certificates for HTTPS

 - SNAP PAC R-series or S-series controller with firmware R9.5a or higher

 - Network access to your controller